TESOL Trainers: Education Consultants

 There are many things that teachers do when working with vocabulary that are either ineffective, inefficient, or both.
 Some things teachers can modify (like not spend sooooo much time on memorizing definitions).
 Other things teachers can adopt (like letting students use the vocabulary more than the teacher does).

-TESOL Trainers will set your teachers and students up for success with online PD!
+TESOL Trainers will set your teachers and student sup for success by making them owners of new vocabulary.

 TESOL Trainers offers a powerful set of professional development that will dramatically transform the way that vocabulary is learned and taught at school.